nestorSag/mlops-lite/README.md

 Deployment job infrastructure for a specific project can be tear down with `make deployment-rm project=<my-project>`

 ## Model monitoring
+Performance metrics for each endpoint are automatically integrated in the AWS Console.
+Data quality monitoring jobs still not implemented in this project.

 # Life cycle management with GitHub actions